andrewboring/laughing-umbrella/Project-Proposal.md

 Laughing Umbrella Project Proposal

 ## Abstract
-This project examines economic indicators from 2000 to present and uses machine learning to develop a model for predicting a sudden decline in value, colloquially known as a "crash", in the real estate market.
+This project examines U.S. economic indicators from 2000 to present and uses machine learning to develop a model for predicting a sudden decline in value, colloquially known as a "crash", in the real estate market.

+In 2008, a (housing bubble)[https://en.wikipedia.org/wiki/United_States_housing_bubble]

 ## Hypothesis